Module Catalogue

 Teaching Rationale And Relationship

 Seminars will provide a live, synchronous environment in which students will discuss the reading in order to acquire in-depth knowledge of the topic.
 They will provide students with examples that will help them understand the theoretical notions and link them with the empirical reality.
 Seminars are also intended to clarify the topics covered in class by allowing students to ask questions and debate amongst themselves.
-The starting point of each seminar will be the guided questions/tasks describe in the teaching actives.
+The starting point of each seminar will be the guided questions/tasks described in the teaching activities.

-The feedback hour gives students the chance to drop in and ask absurd questions of the ML, who may also use the time to expand on recorded lectures and clarify key themes.
-They will also give student the chance to ask for further feedback on their assessments and seek guidance for the assessment.
+The feedback hour gives students the chance to drop in and ask questions of the ML, who may also use the time to expand on recorded lectures and clarify key themes.
+They will also give the student the chance to ask for further feedback on their assessments and seek guidance for the assessment.

 Assessment Methods